Pawplexity Essays and Treats is where the Pawdcast conversations slow down, in writing and recorded as audio.

 This essay reflects on attachment, separation, and how an ordinary door can briefly reorganise a dog’s world.

+Veterinary visits are usually described as routine medical events.
 From a dog’s perspective, they can also be environments where predictability and control suddenly disappear.

 This essay reflects on restraint, decision-making, and what dogs may be learning in veterinary clinics long before anything painful happens.

+Every time I left Makenzie with someone else, I wrote things down.
 It usually began with feeding times and walking routes.
 But after a few lines the document started to change.

 The notes slowly stopped being about tasks and began trying to explain a dog.